 The clay will have gone through its entire system and like that has a chance to recover.
 I have done this often over the years and the success rate is about 50%.

-In nature animals often use clay.
+In nature, animals often use clay.
 Perhaps you have seen the film The Bear.
-When the big bear had a shot wound he rolled in a mud puddle.
+When the gigantic bear had a shot wound, he rolled in a mud puddle.

-Mother Earth has so many gifts we really should be grateful.
+Mother Earth has so many gifts we really should be grateful for.

 I buy my green clay in powder form in the Health shop and always take care to have a good amount of it in the house for emergencies.